infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 ## Custom variables

 If you need a more complex setup with multiple variables for a single attribute value you can use the `custom` key.
 It will output the CSS variables based on values defined in the `options`.
 Each custom variable key must be an `object`.
-The original key is also output.

 **Manifest:**
 ```json